falconbolt/printf/README.md

 # printf

-A simple printf function carried out by Monday Ofem and Ekene Clarence for ALX Software Engineering School.
+A simple printf function carried out by Salmanu Usman and Ejiro Tokwede for ALX Software Engineering School.

 # Welcome